TYPO3-Documentation/TYPO3CMS-Example-ExtensionManual/Documentation/RestructuredtextHelp.rst

 .. _Sphinx: http://sphinx.pocoo.org/

-ReST editor
+ReST editors
 -------------

 Since reST is meant to be readable by "designed", a basic editor is enough to start writing documentation.
-However, there are editors offering facilities towards reST support such as syntax highlighting, conversion to HTML on the fly, ...
-Please, refer to this `Wiki page`_
+However, there are editors providing facilities towards reST support such as syntax highlighting, conversion to HTML on the fly, ...
+Please, refer and contribute to this `Wiki page`_

 .. _Wiki page: http://wiki.typo3.org/Editors_%28reST%29